kukielp/deno-lambda-cdk/README.md

 This is an example project showing:
 - CDK
 - Typescript
-- Using an exisitng layer in a CDK project
+- Deploying a new layer in a CDK project

 I have been followign Dino for a little while, it's nice to use stong typing in javascript however the transpilers are a slgiht overhead, Dino does away with this and allows the use of typescript with out compilation.

-The CDK stack project is still usign typescript that is compiled howvere you cna see in ```tsconfig.json``` that ./src is excluded meanign we dont need to compile this.
+The CDK stack project is still usign typescript that is compiled however you can see in ```tsconfig.json``` that /srcprogram is excluded meanign we dont need to compile this.

 The stack consist of:
 - Lambda layer the enables Deno runtime